anyahush/the-freefrom-cookbook/testing.md

     * Whilst testing performance I discovered that the hero image and image on the About page were causing performance issues due to their size.
 I subsequently used [Cloud Converter](https://cloudconvert.com/) to compress the images.
     * This has improved the performance of both pages on mobile and desktop.
     * Additionally, alt attributes were missed on some images and the order of header elements needed attention.
 These were fixed during testing.
+- During final testing, I discovered there was a horizontal scroll on my individual recipe page.
+I use Google Chrome, so cross checked the site on multiple screen sizes and Safari.
+I used [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB), in additional to Chrome Developer Tools and couldn't find what was causing this.
+A peer also cross checked it on desktop, tablet and mobile screen sizes and the horizontal scroll was not there.
+I checked again and it has gone.
+I think it may have been an error in my browser.
+Currently as it is there is no horizontal scroll on the site.

 ### Existing